-Robert Hollman, Jr., Treasurer
+Robert Hollman, Jr., Secretary

 As a third-generation Southern Californian, Rob’s grandparents instilled a strong responsibility of always giving back to the community.
 As they were some of the original founders of Los Angeles’ Music Center, Los Angeles County Museum of Art and several other non-profit organizations, Rob learned early the importance and value of being involved with charitable organizations.
 A graduate of Bennington College, majoring in Drama and Literature, Rob went on to Cornell University receiving a Masters in Hospitality Management.
 Rob has been a charter member of young professional chapters of the Los Angeles County Museum of Art (LACMA), Los Angeles Public Library and the Museum of Contemporary Art (MoCA).
 He was also a member of L.A.
 Opera’s Educational Advisory Council.
 Rob’s professional fundraising career began in 2008 with a 4 ½ year tenure as Manager of Individual and Corporate Giving a at UCLA’s public performing arts program, UCLA Live (now CAP UCLA), steering their fundraising work through the economic uncertainty of a major global recession.
 Rob went on to work with the American Institute of Architecture’s Los Angeles (AIA|LA) chapter and started his own consulting company, Rosinante Group Advisors, with clients like Phoenix House, PBS SoCaL, Homeland Security Advisory Council (HSAC) and Mr. Holland’s Opus Foundation.